No Parlez: Year-end charts

-Certifications
+Certifications and sales

 2008 re-release

 The album was re-released on 30 June 2008 in the UK and worldwide on 5 August 2008 as a 25th-anniversary edition.
 It contains the original 11 tracks as well as a bonus 10-track disc with a combination of B-sides, remixes and live tracks.
 Although the booklet claims that this is the original vinyl album on CD, three songs are shortened from their UK vinyl release; "Come Back and Stay", "Love Will Tear Us Apart" and "Love of the Common People", all of which use the respective single edits found on the original US and Canadian pressings of the album.
 The original UK vinyl versions of these tracks remain unreleased on CD.

 The Extended Club mixes of "Wherever I Lay My Hat" and "Sex", the full version of "Love Will Tear Us Apart" and the Scratch Mix of "Come Back and Stay", which were all included on the original CD and cassette release, were not included on the 25th anniversary edition.
 However, In 2013 they were all included on the compilation album Remixes and Rarities.